-On March 15, 2023, the Company entered into a Master Services Agreement (the "MSA") with the Keswick Group, LLC for provision of consulting services.
+On March 15, 2023, the Company entered into a Master Services Agreement (the "Keswick MSA") with the Keswick Group, LLC for provision of consulting services.
 Tony Goodman, a director, is the founder and principal of Keswick Group.
-Under the terms of this agreement, the Keswick Group is to be paid \$22,000 per month for its services for a period of one year from execution of the MSA.
-In addition, should the Company execute a material partnering agreement on or before December 15, 2023, Keswick Group will be granted 4,000 shares of common stock.
-In the year ended December 31, 2023, the Company recognized \$216,713 in expenses associated with this agreement.
-See Note 12 for an added statement of work under this MSA.
+Under the terms of the Keswick MSA, the Keswick Group is to be paid \$22,000 per month for its services for a period of one year from execution of the MSA.
+On January 17, 2024, the Company entered into a statement of work #2 ("SOW #2") with Tony Goodman and Keswick Group, pursuant to which Mr. Goodman was appointed as Chief Operating Officer of Adial for compensation of \$25,000 per month for the role of Chief Operating Officer including carry over duties from a previous statement of work #1.
+In the years ended December 31, 2024 and 2023, the Company recognized \$298,000 and \$216,713 in expenses, respectively, associated with this agreement.